South Korea Bucket List – the complete list of things worth doing

 Ganghwa Island South Korea

-Imagine sitting on a beach, an ocean of mud as far as you can see, people playing in it, or looking for shells kilometers away from the coast.
-While in Europe, the sea retreats only a few meters during low tide, and on Africa’s eastern shores, it might retreat hundreds of meters, at Ganghwa, the ocean can withdraw as much as 5 kilometers.
+In Europe, the sea retreats only a few meters during low tide, and on Africa’s eastern shores, it might retreat hundreds of meters.
+At Ganghwa, the ocean can withdraw as much as 5 kilometers.

 The result is breathtaking, the sea leaving room for endless mudflats.